 Here are the latest items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
 And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of JWR.
 (SurvivalBlog’s Founder and Senior Editor.)
-Today’s focus is on the bargain prices now available on DPMS AR-15 Oracle rifles.
-The market fro “black rifles” has bottomed!
+Today’s focus is on investing on ultra low production number cars.
+(See the Tangibles section, near the end of this column.)

 o o o